MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days.md

 Our event team is hard at work setting up the schedule of sessions for you.

-At a high level, the event will start on Thursday, May 21st at 9am Pacific Daylight Time.
+At a high level, the event will start on Thursday, May 21st at 9am Daylight Time.

 When the schedule gets finalized, we will post it here.
 Please check back for updates.